-- The developer is essentially hydrogen peroxide in a cream base.
+- The developer, also sometimes known as activator, is essentially hydrogen peroxide in a cream base.

-- It helps open the hair cuticle and activate the hair color.
+- The developer helps open the hair cuticle and activate the hair color.

-- Use 10 Vol for level on level coloring and tone-down
+- Use 10 Vol for level on level-on-level coloring and going darker.

 - Use 30 Vol for 2-3 levels lift